When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • the presence of a foreign body in the stomach.

-In addition, the patient is sent to EGDS and with such signs as:
+In addition, the patient is referred for EGD with such signs as:

 • frequent or persistent vomiting, nausea, heartburn, acid belching;

-• a feeling of heaviness in the abdomen, not only after eating, but also in a state of absolute rest;
+• a feeling of heaviness in the stomach not only after eating, but also in a state of absolute rest;

 • flatulence.

-Oncologists refer the patient for gastroscopy in case of suspicion of cancer of the esophagus or stomach, as well as in order to check for metastases.
-The gastroenterologist prescribes EGDS in case of gastric ulcer or duodenal ulcer, for prophylaxis after treatment.
+Oncologists refer the patient for gastroscopy if cancer of the esophagus or stomach is suspected, as well as to check for metastases.
+A gastroenterologist prescribes endoscopy in case of gastric or duodenal ulcer, for the purpose of prevention after treatment.

-As with any examination, there are a number of reasons why gastroscopy should not be performed.
-Contraindications for EGDS include:
+As with any other examination, there are a number of reasons why gastroscopy cannot be performed.
+Contraindications for endoscopy include:

 • varicose veins on the walls of the esophagus;